roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Storage management-CSI/FAQ about CSI.md

             kubectl logs <PodID> -nkube-system -c csi-provisioner
             ```

             **Note:** Two pods are created to run csi-provisioner.
-After you run the `kubectl get pod -nkube-system | grep csi-provisioner | awk '{print $1}'` command, two `podid` are returned.
+After you run the `kubectl get pod -nkube-system | grep csi-provisioner | awk '{print $1}'` command, two `pod IDs` are returned.
 Then, run the `kubectl logs <PodID> -nkube-system -c csi-provisioner` command for each of the two pods.

     -   If a mounting error occurs when the system starts a pod, you must check the log of FlexVolume or csi-plugin.
         -   If the FlexVolume plug-in is deployed in the cluster, run the following command to print the log of FlexVolume:

             ```
-            kubectl get pod {pod-name} -owide
+            kubectl get pod <pod-name> -owide
             ```

             Log on to the Elastic Compute Service \(ECS\) instance where the pod runs and check the log of FlexVolume in the `/var/log/alicloud/flexvolume_**.log` directory.